9caca/9caca/README.md

 ## Hi there 👋

 <p align="justify">
-I am a financial professional transitioning into a career in data engineering.
-With over 10 years of experience in banking and financial services, I have a strong foundation in data analysis, financial reporting, and problem-solving.
-Currently, I am studying Python and SQL through Alura to build the technical skills needed for this new path.
+I am a financial professional transitioning into data engineering, bringing over 10 years of experience in banking and financial services.
+My background includes extensive work with financial data, reporting, and problem-solving, which has honed my analytical thinking and attention to detail.

-During my time at Caixa Econômica Federal, I gained experience working with financial data and advising small businesses, which involved analyzing cash flows and interpreting financial statements.
-This cultivated my attention to detail, analytical thinking, and ability to collaborate with diverse stakeholders—skills that are invaluable in data engineering.
+Currently, I am deepening my technical skills in Python, SQL, and data engineering tools through hands-on projects and open-source contributions.
+I am passionate about leveraging data to build efficient, scalable solutions and drive data-informed decision-making.

-I am passionate about leveraging technology and data to create efficient, impactful solutions.
-My goal is to combine my expertise in financial services with new technical knowledge to contribute to data-driven decision-making and innovative projects.</p>
+My goal is to combine my expertise in financial analysis with my growing technical knowledge to contribute to impactful data engineering projects.
+I am particularly interested in data pipelines, automation, and creating systems that transform raw data into actionable insights.</p>

 ## Languages e Tools 💻
 <div style="display: inline">